QuiqueMartinez/UnityIssueTracker/README.md

 ##3.
 View and Manage Issues
 Issues are displayed with details such as priority, status, and description.
 Use the filters to refine the displayed list by tags, priority, or status.

+##4.
+Requirements
+Made for Unity 6 or later
+Compatible with Windows, macOS, and Linux

+##5.
+Limitations
+- Can not go the the exact linbe of code, only opens the file in VS.

+##6.
+Planned improvements
+- Filter by tag, priority or status.
+- Order.
+- Group by assembly.
+- Scan only the specified assembly list.

+##5.
+License and Disclaimer
+This package is distributed under the Unlicense, which allows you to freely use, modify, and distribute the code.
+However, no warranty of any kind is provided, and the author takes no responsibility for any issues, damages, or consequences arising from its use.
+There is no guarantee of maintenance, updates, or support for this package.
+Use it at your own risk.